VarujanTolbakyan/Set-up-Ubuntu-20.04-for-ruby-on-Rails-installation/README.md

 Then install the ruby-build plugin.
 This plugin adds rbenv install command to simplify the process of installing new Ruby versions.

-run command `git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build`
+`$ git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build`

 ******************************************************************************************************************************************